 “It was amazing!
 I can’t believe I haven’t watched it before.
 The writing wasn’t anywhere near the level of Shakespearean plays but definitely worth the time.”
-Cameron replied, happiness evident in every fibre of his being.
+Cam replied, happiness evident in every fibre of his being.

 “Maybe the director saw potential in him.
 Chemistry matters between all actors, not just the leading ones.”
 Cameron interjected.

 He didn’t mind the actor named Steve too much since he worked well with the minor characters.
-But it was apparent from the comments during the play that others did.
+But it was apparent from the rude comments during the play that others did.

 “His chemistry with everyone was shit.
 How’d you not see that, Cam?
 He was decent with the chick that played Audrey though.”